tomcuel/Real_Estate_Market_Analysis_Project/README.md

 # Real Estate Market Analysis Project
 > In the context of a statistic lesson on times series, this project analyzes the real estate market in Ille-et-Vilaine, France.
 Using historical transaction data, we aim to identify key factors influencing house prices and develop simple predictive models to estimate future prices.

+The dataset can be found on the Kaggle website via this (https://www.kaggle.com/datasets/cheneblanc/housing-prices-35-fr) or by searching by its name : Housing prices France 35 it isn't in the repositery for size constraints matter because of GitHub

 #### Tables of contents
 * [Path Tree](#path-tree)